malyjak/simple-barber/README.md

 ## Authentication

 [Clerk](https://clerk.com/) is used for authentication to access the administration area of the application.
 Once you are signed into your account, create a new application named "simple-barber".
 Select just "Email" and unselect all the other options when creating the application.
+Navigate to "User & Authentication" -> "Email, Phone, Username".
+Use only "Email verification code" verification strategy and set "Allow users to delete their accounts" and "Allow users to create organizations" to off.
+Now navigate back to "Users" and create a new user with your email address.
+Again navigate to "User & Authentication" -> "Restrictions".
+Enable allowlist and enter your email address.

-Then create `.env.local` file in the root directory and store your Clerk's secrets there.
+Then create `.env.local` from `.env.local.example` and update Clerk's secrets there.
 Or in case of deployment, see the [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables) page.

 ## Getting started